Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

 \end{mydef}

-In practice, this bilevel program is highly non-convex and difficult to solve.
-To find an approximate solution, the authors consider a Lagrangian form, whereby the sub-optimality with respect to the constraint is expressed as the squared norm of the gradients of each of the inner optimization problems:
+In practice, this bilevel program is non-convex and difficult to solve.
+The authors consider a Lagrangian form as an approximation, whereby the sub-optimality concerning the constraint is expressed as the squared norm of the gradients of each of the inner optimization problems:

 Assuming the inner optimization problem is convex, achieving feasibility is equivalent to the penalty term being equal to $0$.
 Thus, \Cref{eq:irm} and \Cref{eq:irm_lagr} are equivalent if we set $\lambda=\infty$.